 SCCM Client Status from the Control Panel Applet

-Following are the Windows 10 co-management properties for SCCM client applet.
+Following are the Windows 10 co-management properties for the SCCM client applet.
 There are 55 co-management capabilities with SCCM 1802 production version.
-When a device is co-managed, the co-management feature should be enabled in SCCM client applet.

 SCCM Console – How to check Windows 10 Co-Management Status of a Device?

-As you can see in the video tutorial, check whether the device is enabled for co-management from SCCM console.
-You may need to add an additional column “Co-Managed” to get co-management information in the SCCM 1802 console.
+As you can see in the video tutorial, check whether the device is enabled for co-management from the SCCM console.
+You may need to add the column “Co-Managed” to get co-management information in the SCCM 1802 console.

 Intune Portal – How to check Windows 10 Co-Management Status of a Device?

 As you can see in the video tutorial, check whether the device is enabled for co-management from Intune portal.
-All devices tab in Intune blade will help you to vide the co-managed status of a Windows 10 device.
+All devices tab in Intune blade will help you video the co-managed status of a Windows 10 device.